SSWConsulting/SSW.Rules.Content/rules/dones-do-you-reply-done-and-delete-the-original-email/rule.md

 ::: email-content

 ### Hi Bob,
-Hi Bob,

-   &gt;1.
-Update the logo on Northwind website the new logo
-   &gt;2.
-Take a photo of the office façade and add to the "About Us" page
+   &gt; 1.
+Update the logo on Northwind website the new logo &gt; 2.
+Take a photo of the office façade and add to the "About Us" page All Done
-All Done

 Jason